U.S. value fund managers betting shift to value stocks won't last

 Bank of America Merrill Lynch and JPMorgan argue that the U.S. rotation into value - which has also been seen in Europe - may run further.
 Yet investors like Dunn argue that the move into value is fleeting.

-Dunn said he continues to focus on companies like business jet company Textron Inc and hot water heater manufacturer A.O.
-Smith Corp, which have posted weak results lately but have better long-term prospects.
+Dunn said he continues to focus on companies like business jet company Textron Inc (TXT.N) and hot water heater manufacturer A.O.
+Smith Corp (AOS.N), which have posted weak results lately but have better long-term prospects.

 “These catalysts released the potential energy created by investor crowding” while also propping up beaten-down small-cap stocks, according to a note from the firm.